Supreme Court Strikes Down State Law Barring 'Political' Apparel In Polling Places

 The court said that while the law serves a permissible objective, the line that the state drew in interpreting the word political was so broad as to be unreasonable.
 The court's 7-2 vote, however, strongly upheld the notion that a polling place can be regulated by a state to protect voters in the "weighty civic act of casting a ballot."

-While every state in the country has a law similar to Minnesota, Minnesota's is the strictest in how it was interpreted by state officials, and the court said state officials' interpretation simply went too far.
+While every state in the country has a similar law, Minnesota's is the strictest in how it was interpreted by state officials, and the court said state officials' interpretation simply went too far.

 "The unmoored use of the term 'political' in the Minnesota law, combined with haphazard interpretations the State has provided in official guidance and representations to this Court, cause Minnesota's restriction to fail this test" of reasonableness, the court wrote.

 In barring anyone from wearing a button or shirt that takes a position on an issue, the state creates "riddles" that even its own top lawyers could not explain.
-Under the state's standard, officials at polling places could ban shirts that advertise the AARP, the World Wildlife Fund and Ben & Jerry's, for example, all of which take positions on issues.
+Under the state's standard, officials at polling places could ban shirts that advertise AARP, the World Wildlife Fund and Ben & Jerry's, for example, all of which take positions on issues.

-Writing for the court, Chief Justice John Roberts said the constitution does not require perfection in setting up standards to ban campaign-related apparel at polling places, but it does require workable standards.
+Writing for the court, Chief Justice John Roberts said the Constitution does not require perfection in setting up standards to ban campaign-related apparel at polling places, but it does require workable standards.

 Importantly, the court strongly suggested that no-campaigning buffer zones around polling places are constitutional and that the laws in most states that ban political apparel are similarly constitutional.

 Justices Sonia Sotomayor and Stephen Breyer dissented, but not on substantive grounds.
-Rather, they said the court should have sent the case back to the Minnesota Supreme Court to see if the state could construe the law more narrowly.
+Rather, they said the court should have sent the case back to the Minnesota Supreme Court to see whether the state could construe the law more narrowly.

 The background